nickmccleery/nickmccleery.github.io/content/posts/05-automatic-differentiation.md

 ## Wait, it's all optimisation?

-{{< figure src="/images/blog/05/AlwaysHasBeen.jpg">}}
+{{< figure src="/images/blog/05/AlwaysHasBeen.jpg" class="rounded margin">}}

 Given all of that, we've basically come full circle.
 The end goal of all the maths and the plots and the computational techniques discussed was really just to get some sensitivity values.
 These values are then used to help iteratively improve a design and improve the performance of some system—just like the teams of human engineers with some simplified mental models of these things have been doing all along.

-So it's always been optimisation, but computation lets us do it faster, and more robustly, and with more complex systems.
+So, it has always been optimisation, but computation lets us do it faster, and more robustly, and with more complex systems.
 It lets us do it with more parameters, and with more complex objectives, and with more complex constraints.
 It lets us do it with less human input, less human error, and less human bias... and in the case of differentiable programming, it lets us do all of that with less computational cost.

 ## CAD and differentiable programming

-I've been talking about this stuff in the context of simplfied, hand-coded examples, and of CFD and FEA, but made next to no mention of CAD thus far.
+I've been talking about this stuff in the context of simplified, hand-coded examples, and of CFD and FEA, but made next to no mention of CAD thus far.
 This has been intentional, as I think it would be incredibly confusing to just start talking about differentiable CAD and new CAD kernels without first working through what differentiable programming actually is, how engineering problems can be thought of as optimisation problems, and how simulation-heavy engineering